arifhussainmizi/Hotel-Management-System/README.md

-**alert(!)  must be import database first and open your local server
+**alert(!)  must be import database first and open your local server.